 Every time I would eat something “bad” I would feel guilty.
 That began to take its toll and I wanted to be rid of it all.

-The weight.
-The guilt.
-The fat clothes.
 The wide width shoes.

 During 2010 I lost another 25 lbs.
 It was slow and torturous.
 By the time school started in the fall of 2010 I had dropped 40 lbs. and 3 sizes.
 My blood pressure was under control.
 My acid-reflux was gone…and the very best thing of all was that my feet no longer hurt.